vulkano-rs/vulkano-www/content/guide-compute-pipeline.md

 # Compute pipelines

-In order to ask the GPU to perform an operation, we have to program it.
+In order to ask the GPU to perform an operation, we have to write some kind of code for it like we would for a regular program.

 This is done in two steps: